 Kaede cringed as trumpets suddenly blared stridently across the battlements ahead.
 Her hands rushed to cover her ears until the deafening notes stopped.
 The drums that followed made it clear that this was a celebratory meeting between royalty.
 Nevertheless, the fanfare was loud enough it would have rattled her even without her familiar-enhanced senses.

 It once again reminded Kaede that she hated crowds and public gatherings.
 It had been the one thing about Japan that she had never grown accustomed to.

 The large, steel-framed oaken gates slowly creaked open to reveal the main entrance into the Avorican capital city.
-Two dozen men-at-arms in bright blue and turquoise ceremonial garb — the respective colors of Rhin-Lotharingie and Avorica — marched out before forming a line on both sides.
+Two dozen men-at-arms in bright blue and seafoam-green ceremonial garb — the respective colors of Rhin-Lotharingie and Avorica — marched out before forming a line on both sides.
 Their armor had been polished to a shine and their raised polearms were adorned with banners.
 A second column of armed men then emerged to form another rank, before they conjured defensive barriers that faced outwards from the gateway.